 Another young watch brand that was established quite recently through the success of a crowdfunding project is Erroyl.
 Wes Knight, James Barling, Brad Wilton, and Michael Phanprachit form part of the team from Cranberra that started the said brand.

-In their initial crowdfunding campaign, they received the overwhelming support of $41,000 when their target is only $15,000.
+Their initial crowdfunding campaign received overwhelming support of $41,000 when their target is only $15,000.
 They produced and sold 130 classic and elegant-looking timepieces.

 Bow & Stern

-Bow & Stern particularly focuses on creating nautical-inspired watches.
+Bow & Stern mainly focuses on creating nautical-inspired watches.

 The brand also boasts of using only premium materials for its products.
 They are pretty confident in the quality of their watches that each watch is covered by a lifetime guarantee and a 60-day return policy.
-Also, their straps are interchangeable so you can easily change its color depending on your mood or outfit.
+Also, their straps are interchangeable, so you can easily change their color depending on your mood or outfit.
 To make things better, Bow & Stern watches are also pretty affordable.

-Creaux Automatiq was formed under the shadow of a luxury diamond jewelry brand from Sydney, Australia named Culet Jewellery.
+Creaux Automatiq was developedunder the shadow of a luxury diamond jewelry brand from Sydney, Australia, named Culet Jewellery.
 However, Culet Jewellery’s owner, Dane Rumble, is also a watch enthusiast.
 After two years of research and development, Creaux Automatiq was finally introduced with its leading model – the Ghost.
 Primarily, the goal of Creaux Automatiq is to create and offer to the market luxury watches that are reliable yet affordable.

 Explore more about these Australian luxury watches on Creaux Automatiq online shop.

-Watches from Australia are pretty simple yet very promising especially in terms of quality and price point.
+Watches from Australia are pretty simple yet promising, especially in terms of quality and price.
 Also, you might’ve noticed how most of these brands were inspired and/or engineered by the Australian lifestyle.
 They are proud of their origins and even prefer to stamp it one way or another on their products.